1986

 rapidly from that point onwards."[26]

-when English bands were more or less out and American rockbands were on the top.
+bands were more or less out, and American rock bands were on top again.
+They

 but that's what it's all about.
 That's the power of rock 'n' roll!
 We've never